Fire and rescue services

 Always wear a helmet.

-You can also find a taxi at the Faa'a international airport and in Papeete at the:
+You can find taxis at the Faa'a international airport, as well as in Papeete at the:

 Many outer islands don't have taxis.